wikindx/wikindx/trunk/components/plugins/importexportbib/README.txt

 ************************************************************************
 CHANGELOG:

+2020-04-08 : CHG : Shift resource URLs from the resource_text table to a new resource_url table [#284].
 2020-12-21 : CHG : make PHP includes independent of the web server layout (#244).
 2020-12-21 : CHG : convert UTF8 class to a namespace.
 2020-12-21 : CHG : handle multiple tabs.